bsturk/up_front_bot/README.md

-# Up Front SLA (Squad Leader Automa) Web Applet
+# Up Front SLA (Squad Leader Automa) Web App

 ![SLA Logo Placeholder](YOUR_APP_LOGO_OR_A_GENERIC_UP_FRONT_IMAGE.png)

-Welcome to the Up Front - Squad Leader Automa (SLA) web applet!
-This tool is designed to help solo players manage the AI opponent (SLA) in the board game "Up Front," automating many of the decision-making processes for an opponent.
+Welcome to the Up Front - Squad Leader Automa (SLA) web app!
+This tool is to help solitaire players of Up Front by supplying an AI opponent (SLA), automating many of the decision-making processes for an opponent.

 ## 🚀 Features

-*   **Action Determination:** Guides you through SLA activation, status calculation, and action selection based on the game's automa rules.
+*   **Action Determination:** Guides you through group activation, status, and action selection.
-*   **Dynamic Priority Lists:** Shows applicable actions for the SLA group based on its current state (Effective/Stressed) and the drawn RNC value.
+*   **Dynamic Priority Lists:** Shows applicable actions for the group based on its current state (Effective/Stressed) and the drawn RNC value.
 *   **Discard Phase Management:** Helps track and select discard actions.
 *   **Group Setup:** Optionally generate opponent group composition.
 *   **Game Utilities:** Includes tools like a Relative Range Calculator.
-*   **Data-Driven:** Loads specific nationality and scenario data.
+*   **Data-Driven:** Includes nationality and scenario data.

 ## 🛠️ Getting Started

-1.  **Open the App:** Simply double click the `index.html` file in a web browser (Chrome, Firefox, Edge, Safari).
+1.  **Running the App:** Double click the `index.html` file in a web browser (Chrome, Firefox, Edge, Safari).
 JavaScript must be enabled.
 2.  **Data Loading:** The app will automatically load necessary game data files.

+## 📖 Terms

+SLA Group: A group of personality cards controlled by a the automa.

 ## 📖 How to Use

-The applet is divided into three main tabs: **Group Setup**, **Game Actions**, and **Game Util**.
+The app is divided into three main tabs: **Group Setup**, **Game Actions**, and **Game Util**.

 ### 1. Group Setup Tab (Optional)